 To make your DIY tote bag with lining you are going to need two contrasting fabrics or leather.
 You could upcycle an old leather jacket, or you could use jeans for the bottom section of the bag.

-When selecting your fabric choices do think about the weights of fabric, a home decor fabric is going to be much stronger than quilting cotton – have fun selecting your fabric choices.
+When selecting your fabric choices for your bag do think about the weights of fabric, a home decor fabric is going to be much stronger than quilting cotton – have fun selecting your fabric choices.

-The bag has two slip pockets and a padded zipper pocket for a tablet – this will hold a tablet up to 10 by 7″ (25.5 by 18cm) in size.
+The sturdy tote bag has three interior pockets, two slip pockets and a padded zipper pocket for a tablet – this will hold a tablet up to 10 by 7″ (25.5 by 18cm) in size.

 Personally I am rather passionate about bag making – if you are new to bag making I have the perfect Beginners Bag Making Course for you which covers so many essential skills for bag making, and includes many free bag tutorials.

 Before we start let’s talk about sewing leather, please do not be intimidated.
 Your sewing machine can cope with leather, let me show you some hints and tips in this short video.